iBurnApp/iBurn-Android/README.md

 * Show Playa location below camp/art relation link on Events detail view

 ## Releasing
+Make sure you've:

++ Set embargo date correctly in `Embargo.java`, and adjust dates in `EventListViewFragment` and `AdapterUtils`
-Make sure you've incremented the version code and name in ./iBurn/build.grade The final pre-signed store release should be built with:
++ Incremented the version code and name in ./iBurn/build.grade The final pre-signed store release should be built with:

     $ ./gradlew assembleRegularUnsigned